The Isle of Wight Green Party has councillors all over the Island. Please support them!

 Prior to moving to the Isle of Wight, Dave worked in IT supporting automated systems.
 Dave was also a team official for the Wightlink Raiders, a trustee for the mental health charity Wightfutures, and has recently taken on the role of Trustee for the Pan Together project.

-Stephen grew up on the Island and enjoyed a very happy childhood, then completed an engineering apprenticeship locally.
+Stephen is a Town Councillor for St Lawrence ward who grew up on the Island and enjoyed a very happy childhood, then completed an engineering apprenticeship locally.
 His career took him around the UK and later to Europe where the role developed into planning and project management.
-Stephen's motivation to stand for local government as a Green Party candidate stems from the belief that decisions should be made with the long-term benefit of people and the environment in mind, not simply short-term thinking and political expediency.
+Stephen's motivation to stand for local government as a Green Party candidate stemmed from the belief that decisions should be made with the long-term benefit of people and the environment in mind, not simply short-term thinking and political expediency.

 Stephen believes the Island does not need an administration acting as a rubber-stamping outpost of a central government.
 Ventnor should be recognised for its unique location, vibrant character and the needs of its population, many of whom are retired and depend on close knit community.
-Stephen considers it a privilege to live in the ward of Ventnor West; it would be both an honour and a challenge, for which he has the time and energy, to serve as a representative of this uniquely beautiful place.
+Stephen considers it a privilege to live in Ventnor; and says it is both an honour and a challenge, for which he has the time and energy, to serve as a representative of this uniquely beautiful place.